itzme170605/itzmypage/README.md

 # itzmypage

 SWEN 101 github page about me
+Just a webpage About me and other stuff